theodi/open-standards-guidebook/src/index.md

 ---
 layout: home
 title: Welcome to the Open Standards for Data Handbook
+description: >-

-description: This guidebook helps people and organistions create, develop and adopt open standards for data.
+    This guidebook helps people and organisations create, develop and adopt open standards for data.

     It supports a variety of users, including policy leads, domain experts and technologists.
 hero:
   nav:
-    meta: Starting
+    meta: Getting started
     title: Introduction to open standards
     items:
       - introduction/what-are-open-standards-for-data